-Heiji Jizo (Stone Statue of Standing Jizo Bosatsu)
+Heiji Jizo (Stone Statue of Standing Jizo Bodhisattva)

-Every year, on the 23rd of November, this statue becomes the site for a “Heiji Jizo Straw Raincoat” ritual, where a “hood” and “coat” made out of straw, weighing about 60 kilograms, is placed on the statue using ladders and bamboo poles, which has become a local winter tradition.
+Every year, on the 23rd of November, this statue becomes the site for a “Heiji Jizo Straw Raincoat” ritual.
+A “hood” and “coat” made out of straw, weighing about 60 kilograms, is placed on the statue using ladders and bamboo poles.
+It has become a local winter tradition.